 Where Can You Reuse the Code?

 Basically, having finished various IT projects, I suggest reusing the code.
 Since it’s inadequate and too costly.
-To even consider writing something with no preparation in each project.
+To even consider writing something with no preparation for each project.
 Indeed, there are regions in software development where the act of code reuses.
-And it creates inverse outcomes than the ones wanted.
+And it creates inverse outcomes to the ones wanted.
 Subsequently, rehashing, repetitive lines of code can restrain adaptability.
-And, also help in contrarily influence load time.
+And, also help to contrarily influence load time.